nvu01/Undervalued-Stock-Scanner-2.0/README.md

 ### Pipeline for Exit Signals
 1. The position statement is downloaded from Thinkorswim and saved in `\Position Statement\`.
-2. `exit_signals.py` processes the position statement and raw data from `\Downloaded CSV Files\`, then applies exit signal logic and filters for stocks with at least 1 exit signal.
+2. `exit_signals.py` processes the position statement and the raw data from `\Downloaded CSV Files\`.
+It applies exit signal logic and filters for stocks with at least 1 exit signal.
 The final output is a formatted Excel file saved in `\Exit Signals\Scannable\`.
-3. Exit Signals.pbix presents categorized red flags.
+3. `Stock Monitor.pbix` ingests the formatted Excel report to categorize and display red flags.

-### Pipeline for Stock Snapshot
+### Pipeline for Stock Database
-1. stock_snapshot.py retrieves fundamental metrics across sectors and market caps.
+1. `stock_database.py` retrieves monthly fundamental metrics across all sectors and market caps, filtering specifically for currently held positions.
-2. User inputs a list of selected stocks.
+2. The script appends metric data for a user-defined list of non-holding tickers of interest.
-3. Filtered Excel output is saved in `\Selected Stock Snapshots\`
+3. All compiled data for holdings and watchlisted stocks is written to a local SQLite database, `my_database.db` (Note: This database is untracked and excluded from the repository via .gitignore)
+4. The script outputs a master flat file, `stock_data.csv`, which is consumed by `Stock Monitor.pbix` to enable historical trend analysis.

 ## Project Folders and Files